Northeast-webdev/ambulance-server/memory-bank/tasks.md

 ## Next Steps

-Proceed with implementation of the designed components, starting with the base controller architecture and real-time updates system.
-Continue creative phase work for remaining components requiring design decisions.
+Proceed with implementation of the following components:

+- Refactor existing controllers to use the BaseController and services
+- Implement critical real-time features using the WebSocket infrastructure
+- Continue with dashboard UI enhancement
+- Implement PDF generation improvements